-If you want to visit China you have to apply for a Tourist or Business Visa for China and this is one of the pretty intense visa applications that are out there.
+If you want to visit China you have to apply for a Tourist Visa for China or Business Visa for China and this is one of the pretty intense visa applications that are out there.

 My China trip is a Backpacking China Tour with The Dragon Trip, I booked it whilst I was in Malaysia and although the trip starts in Hong Kong I had to get to Hong Kong early to sort out the visa.